About Verification of the Free Application for Federal Student Aid (FAFSA)

 Mercyhurst University is required to correct any conflicting information found during the verification process.
 If the corrections impact the student’s financial aid eligibility, the student’s financial aid awards must be adjusted accordingly.

 If a student/family does not provide the verification materials, the verification is incomplete.
-Mercyhurst would be unable to award federal and institutional aid until verification is completed.
+Mercyhurst would be unable to award federal title IV aid until verification is completed.

 If you do not find the answers to your questions, please feel free to contact Student Financial Services at Mercyhurst Main